Neurosymbolic AI for Reasoning over Knowledge Graphs: A Survey: Background

-Description logics provide a convenient semantic framework to reason about KGs.
-They play a crucial role in ontological reasoning.
+Another angle is to consider specific fragments of first-order logic with different levels of expressive power. \emph{Description logics} \cite{krotzsch2012description} are \textit{knowledge representation languages} that have a rich syntax to talk about concepts, hierarchies, and cardinalities.
+Therefore, they provide a convenient semantic framework to reason over KGs, particularly in an ontological sense.
 In fact, we can think of ontologies as data schemas for KGs.
-The W3C Web Ontology Language (OWL) \cite{mcguinness2004owl} is an important implementation of this idea designed originally to describe the Semantic Web.
-There are many variations and dialects such as OWL 2 EL, designed with biomedical ontologies in mind, which we will see in practice in Section \ref{subsection:fusion}.
+The W3C Web Ontology Language (OWL) \cite{mcguinness2004owl} is an important implementation of this idea.
+Originally, OWL was designed to describe the Semantic Web, but now it is integral to several neurosymbolic systems \cite{herron2023benefits}.
+There are also variations such as OWL 2 EL, designed with biomedical ontologies in mind, which we will see in \S\ref{subsection:fusion}.
 Here, EL means ``existential language'', so in OWL 2 EL we can have existential but not universal quantification.
-One can still express intersections, equivalence, subclasses, disjointness, etc.

-The restrictions on the language enable polynomial time reasoning, which is crucial for large knowledge bases.
+These restrictions enable polynomial time reasoning, which is crucial for large knowledge bases.
 In this context, reasoners are pieces of software that can infer logical consequences from a set of formulas.